Types of Cat Litter: Pros and Cons of All 9 Types

 okocat Dust-Free Paper Pellet Cat Litter

-- 100% dust-free; safest for post-surgery recovery
+- 100% dust-free; safest for respiratory-sensitive cats and post-surgery recovery

 - Non-toxic if ingested; ideal for kittens and senior cats